Kevin McCann AM

-Kevin McCann is Chairman of Macquarie Group Limited and Macquarie Bank Limited, Origin Energy Limited, a member of the Corporate Governance Committee of the Australian Institute of Company Directors (AICD).
-A Fellow of the Senate of the University of Sydney.
-Director of Evans and Partners Pty Ltd and Director of The United States Studies Centre.
+Kevin McCann is Chairman of Macquarie Group Limited and Macquarie Bank Limited, a member of the Corporate Governance Committee of the Australian Institute of Company Directors (AICD) and the Australian Treasury Advisory Council (ATAC), a Fellow of the Senate of the University of Sydney, Director of Evans and Partners Pty Ltd and Director of The United States Studies Centre.

-He was previously partner and chairman of Allens Arthur Robinson, and Chairman of Healthscope Ltd, ING Management Limited and the Sydney Harbour Federation Trust and a Director of Pioneer International Ltd, Ampol Ltd, the State Rail Authority of New South Wales.
+He was previously partner and chairman of Allens Arthur Robinson, and Chairman of Healthscope Ltd, Origin Energy Limited, ING Management Limited and the Sydney Harbour Federation Trust and a Director of Pioneer International Ltd, Ampol Ltd, the State Rail Authority of New South Wales.

 Mr McCann gained his degree in law from the University of Sydney and his Master of Law from Harvard Law School.